partiql/partiql-lang-kotlin/docs/documentation/Window Functions.md

 Window function:
 PartiQL currently supports SQL’s window functions with in-line window specification, i.e. `f(x) OVER( [window specification])`.
 Note that frame clause is not currently supported ( but will be in the future).

-Window function are special functions that compute aggregated values over a window of input binding tuples.
+Window functions are special functions that compute aggregated values over a window of input binding tuples.
 Like a general function, a window function returns a value for every binding tuple in the binding collection.
-At a very high level, window functions behaves as if they can access binding tuples other than the current one in the binding collection.
+At a very high level, window functions behave as if they can access binding tuples other than the current one in a binding collection.

-A window function call is identified by an OVER clause, which can optionally contains three sub-clauses `PARTITION BY`, `ORDER BY`, and frame clause(*not supported at the moment).
+A window function call is identified by an OVER clause, which can optionally contain three sub-clauses `PARTITION BY`, `ORDER BY`, and `FRAME` (`FRAME` is not supported at the moment).

 The `PARTITION BY` sub-clause acts similar to `GROUP BY`, which splits the input data into partitions based on partition keys.
-For example, a set of cars may be partitioned by makers, a set of stock may be partitioned by ticker.
-The window function can only access the binding tuples within the same partition, and if there is no partition by, all the binding tuples are within one partition.
+For example, a set of cars may be partitioned by makers, a set of stocks may be partitioned by ticker.
+The window function can only access the binding tuples within the same partition, and if there is no `PARTITION BY`, all the binding tuples are within one partition.

-The `ORDER BY` sub-clauses uses the same logic as a normal `ORDER BY` clause, but it determine only the ordering of binding tuples within each partition, and may not necessarily has effects on the final order of the results.
+The `ORDER BY` sub-clause uses the same logic as a normal `ORDER BY` clause, but it determine only the ordering of binding tuples within each partition, and may not necessarily has effects on the final order of the results.

-## Support Window Functions:
+## Supported Window Functions:
 - [Lag](#lag-function)
 - [Lead](#lead-function)